 Materials can also be submitted electronically to: firstname.lastname@example.org

-If, after you complete the requirements for the Higher Education Leadership and Management certificate, you apply to and enroll in either a master’s or doctoral concentration, you will be able to apply all 15 credits toward that degree.
+If, after you complete the requirements for the Higher Education Leadership and Management certificate, you apply to and enroll in the master’s or doctoral concentration in Higher Education at UMass Amherst, you will be able to apply all 15 credits toward that degree.
 Details are available through the Coordinator.

-Benita J. Barnes (Associate Professor), Joseph B. Berger (Professor), Ryan Wells (Assistant Professor), Gary Malaney (Adjunct Associate Professor), Elizabeth Williams (Adjunct Assistant Professor), Katherine Hudson (Lecturer)
+Benita J. Barnes (Associate Professor), Joseph B. Berger (Professor), Chrystal George Mwangi (Assistant Professor), Shane Hammond (Adjunct Lecturer), Katherine Hudson (Lecturer), Ezekial Kimball (Assistant Professor), Ryan Wells (Associate Professor), Elizabeth Williams (Adjunct Assistant Professor), Susan Wyckoff (Adjunct Lecturer)